 Gailing, Oliver; Hickey, Erin; Lilleskov, Erik; Szlavecz, Katalin; Richter, Klaus; Potthoff, Martin.
 2012.
 Genetic comparisons between North American and European populations of Lumbricus terrestris L. Biochemical Systematics and Ecology.
 45: 23-30. https://doi.org/10.1016/j.bse.2012.07.018.

 Karberg, N.J.; Lilleskov, E.A.
 2008.
 White-tailed deer (Odocoileus virginianus) fecal pellet decomposition is accelerated by the invasive earthworm Lumbricus terrestris.
 Biological Invasion.
 7 p.

 Lilleskov EA, Mattson WJ, Storer AJ.
 2008.
 Divergent biogeography of native and introduced soil macroinvertebrates in North America north of Mexico.
 Diversity and Distributions 14:893-904.

-- Erik Lilleskov, US Forest Service- Northern Research Station Research Ecologist
+- Erik Lilleskov, USDA Forest Service- Northern Research Station Research Ecologist

-- Chris Swanston, US Forest Service- Northern Research Station Research Ecologist
+- Chris Swanston, USDA Forest Service- Northern Research Station Research Ecologist

-- Randy Kolka, US Forest Service- Northern Research Station Research Soil Scientist
+- Randy Kolka, USDA Forest Service- Northern Research Station Research Soil Scientist

 - Tom Pypker, Michigan Technological University